BabylonJS/Documentation/content/How_To/animation/advanced_animations.md

 ```
 Fast and easy. :)

-# Animation blending
+## Animation blending

 You can start an animation with *enableBlending* = true to enable blending mode.
 This blended animation will interpolate FROM the current object's state.
 This would be handy for user-controlled walking characters, or reacting to value changes from an input device.

-In the playground demo below, every time you click on the FPS marker, the new animation is blended with the box's current position: https://www.babylonjs-playground.com/#2BLI9T#368
+In the playground demo below, every time you click on the FPS marker, the new animation is blended with the box's current position: <Playground id="#2BLI9T#368" title="Click to Blend" description="Click on a box to blend a new animation with it's current position" image="/img/playgroundsAndNMEs/divingDeeperAdvancedAnimation1.jpg"/>

-Although this playground is blending the same animation into itself, more often, a different animation will be blended-into the original, such as when a walking character changes to running: https://www.babylonjs-playground.com/frame.html#IQN716#9
+Although this playground is blending the same animation into itself, more often, a different animation will be blended-into the original, such as when a walking character changes to running: <Playground id="#IQN716#9" title="Blending Animations Together" description="Example of blending animations with other animations." image="/img/playgroundsAndNMEs/divingDeeperAdvancedAnimation2.jpg"/>

-# Animation weights
+## Animation weights

 Starting with Babylon.js 3.2, you can start animations with a specific weight.
 This means that you can use this API to run multiple animations simultaneously on the same target.
 The final value will be a mix of all animations weighted based on their weight value.